 Teenagers in a vehicle have two interests – constant personal fun and avoiding conversation with parents (unless the said conversation is about wanting something).
 They thought my ideas were boring, my enthusiasm for the sites and venues silly.
 They questioned why I couldn’t buy them more stuff.
 I embarrassed them.
 I was a money machine who could drive.

 Sound callous?
 You bet.
 You try schlepping adolescents across country in a car.

 But I loved them.
 In fact, I was crazy about them … each little negative, insecure, self-centered bit of them.
 I wanted them to have vacation memories, and was willing to suffer in order to provide them.
 The Vacation of Many Cars was mega-memory.

-I had just made the final payment on the van before we left, and it was in great condition still with low mileage.
+I had just made the final payment on that conversion van before we left, and it was in great condition still with low mileage.
 It was a comfortable ride.
 First stop, Chicago.
 I booked us a room in the Omni downtown and took the kids to Ed Debevick’s for dinner.
 Ed’s is always a hit with kids.
 At Ed’s, the help is rude and they insult the customers.
 Their motto is “Eat and get out!”
 The staff occasionally bursts into joint theatrics such as jumping on the diner counter (while customer’s are eating) and breaking into a song-and-dance version of YMCA.
 As I suspected, my teenagers loved it.

 We had a glitch.

 When valet parking attendant went to retrieve our van, it was gone.
 Stolen.
 The attendant said, “Ma’am, I looked all over that lot for your van, and where it was… only glass now.”